lynx-x-ray-observatory/soxs/doc/source/overview.rst

 SOXS currently provides facilities for both input and output of SIMPUT catalogs with photon lists.
-The SIMPUT outputs can be used to compare simulations made with SOXS for X-ray Surveyor to simulations of other X-ray instruments past, current, and future, and likewise SIMPUT files not created with SOXS can be used as inputs to SOXS's instrument simulator.
+The SIMPUT outputs can be used to compare simulations made with SOXS for X-ray Surveyor to simulations of other X-ray instruments past, current, and future, and likewise SIMPUT catalogs with photon lists not created with SOXS can be used as inputs to SOXS's instrument simulator.

 The Instrument Simulator
 ------------------------